-- Emergency support services to needy families. - Health and Wellness Such as Stop Diabetes Movement an initiative to prevent diabetes through therapy and practice of yoga. - Awareness and Education Workshops on financial management and focused sessions based on age group.
+- Emergency support services to needy families. - Health and Wellness Such as Stop Diabetes Movement an initiative to prevent diabetes through therapy and practice of yoga. - Awareness and Education The Aspire program focus is on overall development of the kids giving them all the tool required for social and academic success.
+After-school tutoring and homework assistance are available for youth in the underserved communities.
+Other educational activities include workshops on financial management and focused sessions based on age group.

-~ Human Development and Empowerment
+≈ Human Development and Empowerment